Hidde-Heijnen/mlmi-vault/010 - Classes/MLMI1/Probabilistic modeling and Inference youtube playlist.md

   2. **Maximization (M-step):** Update parameters to maximize the expected log-likelihood found in the E-step.

 By understanding these steps, we can choose the appropriate method for maximizing the likelihood based on the problem's complexity and requirements.

+(Given the data we’ve observed, which parameter value is most probable?)